PNNL-Comp-Mass-Spec/PIXIE/Readme.txt

-The IMS Mz Finder will search for m/z values in a series of DeconTools _isos.csv files, reporting the intensity and drift time of the best match for each m/z (within a given target frame range)

-Future development may add the ability to search .UIMF files directly, with support for a series of drift tube voltages and computation of reduced mobility (K_0) and cross section.
+The IMS Metabolites Finder will search .UIMF files directly, with support for a series of drift tube voltages and computation of reduced mobility (K_0) and cross section.

 Program syntax #1:
-IMSMzFinder.exe DatasetAndMzFile.txt DatasetFileSpec
+ImsMetabolitesFinder.exe DatasetAndMzFile.txt DatasetFileSpec

-DatasetAndMzFile specifies a tab-delimited text file with Dataset name, m/z, target frame, and frame tolerance
+Dataset name, m/z, target frame, and frame tolerance DatasetAndMzFile specifies a tab-delimited text file with

 DatasetFileSpec specifies the file or files to analyze, for example Dataset_isos.csv for one dataset or *_isos.csv for all datasets in a folder